So this is an unplanned post, but today just led me to it. (I do that now: go with the flow!) Here are the reasons why:

 Neither of us had remembered, neither of us do remember we have moved on.

-Now this was one of the reasons for this post; the other is that this year Rich and I celebrate our twentieth wedding anniversary in August this year.
+Now this was one of the reasons for this post; the other is that this year Danny and I celebrate our twentieth wedding anniversary in August.
 I share that to give all those people out there drowning, hope.
 What more can we give each other?

-So it made me think of how different these ‘anniversaries’ are: one we will celebrate: one we had forgotten.
+So it made me think of how different these ‘anniversaries’ are: one we will celebrate: one we have forgotten.
 See you can forget; and you can let it go…

 I have shared with you what happened on our first Dday anniversary in this blog and I thought that I would look at what I had written two years later, in what was now ‘my’ journal: The new journal that I had started to keep in 2008 to find myself.
 I was surprised to find that I had not included this entry in my book, but it will be in it now:because actually a lot of what I had to say then will help others now.
 Here it is…